 Opening a hotel credit card can be a great way to earn free nights and fast track your way to elite status.
-Cobranded hotel cards can also be good options for keeping long term because of the ongoing benefits.
-For example, The World Of Hyatt Credit Card has a $95 annual fee, but every year that you renew you’ll get a reward night at a Category 1-4 hotel.
-That free night can easily be worth more than what you pay to keep the card and you get five elite night credits every year as well.
+Cobranded hotel cards can also be good options for keeping long-term because of the ongoing benefits.
+For example, the World of Hyatt Credit Card has a $95 annual fee, but every year that you renew you’ll get a reward night at a Category 1-4 hotel.
+That free night can easily be worth more than what you pay to keep the card, and you get five elite night credits every year as well.

 Who is this for?
 While there is an exception or two, hotel credit cards work similarly to airline credit cards.
 You can only use the points you collect and the card’s hotel benefits for the specific hotel chain the card represents.
-In other words, if you have a Marriott card, you can only stay at Marriott hotel brands.
+In other words, if you have a Marriott card, you can only use rewards at Marriott hotel brands.

 Fixed-value point cards